 The Honourable Mary J.L.
 Gleason

-Justice Gleason was appointed a Judge of the Federal Court and an ex-officio member of the Federal Court of Appeal on December 15, 2011 and a Judge of the Court Martial Appeal Court on March 7, 2013 and a judge of the Federal Court of Appeal on June 19, 2015.
+Justice Gleason was appointed a judge of the Federal Court and an ex-officio member of the Federal Court of Appeal on December 15, 2011.
+She was appointed a judge of the Court Martial Appeal Court on March 7, 2013 and a judge of the Federal Court of Appeal on June 19, 2015.

 Prior to her appointment, Justice Gleason was a senior partner with Norton Rose, LLP (formerly Ogilvy Renault, LLP) and practiced labour and employment law in Ottawa with that firm for nearly 26 years.
 She held a number of management positions within her firm, including that of co-managing partner of its Ottawa office and Ottawa Chair of its Employment and Labour Group.
 She was recognized as a leading labour and employment practitioner by Best Lawyers in Canada, L’Expert, PLC Which Lawyer?, Guide to the World’s Leading Labour and Employment Lawyers, and Canadian HR Reporter’s Canada’s Employment Law Directory.